'Dr. Oz' appearance was 'real and honest conversation,' Leechburg chief's wife says

 She said she is frustrated by the lack of information and that “not knowing all the facts (evidence)” is hard.

 Madasyn Czebiniak is a Tribune-Review staff writer.
-Reach her at 724-226-4702, mczebiniak@tribweb.com, or on Twitter @maddyczebstrib.
+Reach her at 724-226-4702, mczebiniak@tribweb.com or via Twitter @maddyczebstrib.
 Joyce Hanz is a freelance writer.